boozey-psi/boozey-psi.github.io/_pages/about.md

 ---
+permalink: /about
-layout: default
+layout: page
-title: About Me
+title: About me
-nav_order: 5
-has_children: true
 ---

-# About me